Resumption of Classes

 How can I enroll in classes for August?

-For new students, we're have developed a simple step-by-step process to help you sign up for classes.
+For new and returning students, we're have developed a simple step-by-step process to help you sign up for classes.
 Visit our enrollment website at https://www.nwktc.edu/maverick-online-enrollment

 How can I arrange books or visit with the bookstore staff?

-The bookstore is operating virtually, and if you have any questions, please feel free to contact our Bookstore Manager, Tia Brannick at firstname.lastname@example.org for assistance.
+If you have any questions, please feel free to contact our Bookstore Manager, Tia Brannick at email@example.com or give a call to 785.890.1550 for assistance.

 I'm needing some help with financial aid questions.
 Who can I contact?

 We have two wonderful staff members available for you to work with.
-You can contact either one via email through the information below:
+You can contact either one via the information below:

 Penny Nemechek, Financial Aid Coordinator